jukofyork/control-vectors/README.md

 This repository contains a Python program designed to create control vectors for use with [llama.cpp](https://github.com/ggerganov/llama.cpp) via analysis of hidden state activations.

+See [creative-writing-control-vectors-v2.1](https://huggingface.co/jukofyork/creative-writing-control-vectors-v2.1) for the pre-generated control vectors.

 ## Credits

 - The code in `HiddenStateDataManager` and `ModelHandler` based off Sumandora's [Removing refusals with HF Transformers](https://github.com/Sumandora/remove-refusals-with-transformers).
 - The code in `ModelHandler` to save `gguf` control vectors based off Theia Vogel's [repeng](https://github.com/vgel/repeng).
-- Much of the original code in `DirectionAnalyzer` was insipred by FailSpy's [abliterator](https://github.com/FailSpy/abliterator).
+- Much of the original code in `DirectionAnalyzer` was inspired by FailSpy's [abliterator](https://github.com/FailSpy/abliterator).
 - The majority of the prompts in `prompts.txt` came from [Sao10K](https://huggingface.co/Sao10K)'s [Short-Storygen-v2](https://huggingface.co/datasets/nothingiisreal/Short-Storygen-v2) dataset.

 ## Overview